-- with the Principal or Clerk to the Corporation without delay.
+- with the Principal or Director of Governance without delay.
 The whistleblower may want a colleague to accompany them to this meeting. - 25.
-A meeting with the Principal or Clerk to the Corporation will be held in strictest confidence.
+A meeting with the Principal or Director of Governance will be held in strictest confidence.
 It is expected that the whistleblower with raise their concern(s) constructively and provide as many facts / documentation / information available as possible to support their disclosure of malpractice, impropriety or wrongdoing. - 26.
-The Principal or Clerk to the Corporation will listen to the concern(s) and allegation(s) objectively and then decide on the most appropriate action including an appropriate person / body to conduct an investigation.
-The Principal and/or Clerk to the Corporation with inform the Chair / Vice Chair of Governors (unless the concern(s) relates to the Chair / Vice Chair of Governors in which another, appropriate Governor will be identified and informed). - 27.
-If the concern(s) relate(s) to the Principal, the whistleblower should raise the concern(s) with the Clerk to the Corporation.
-If the concern(s) relate(s) to the Clerk to the Corporation, the whistleblower should raise the concern(s) with the Principal.
+The Principal or Director of Governance will listen to the concern(s) and allegation(s) objectively and then decide on the most appropriate action including an appropriate person / body to conduct an investigation.
+The Principal and/or Director of Governance with inform the Chair / Vice Chair of Governors (unless the concern(s) relates to the Chair / Vice Chair of Governors in which another, appropriate Governor will be identified and informed). - 27.
+If the concern(s) relate(s) to the Principal, the whistleblower should raise the concern(s) with the Director of Governance.
+If the concern(s) relate(s) to the Director of Governance, the whistleblower should raise the concern(s) with the Principal.
 In either case, the Chair / Vice Chair of Governors will be made aware of the concern(s) and a meeting will be arranged between the whistleblower and the Chair / Vice Chair of Governors who will decide on the most appropriate action including an appropriate person / body to conduct an investigation.
 The whistleblower may want a colleague to accompany them to this meeting. - 28.
 If legal representation is taken by the whistleblower, the College should be notified of the substance of this prior to the meeting.
 When a member of staff makes a disclosure, the College will acknowledge its receipt, in writing, within a reasonable time (normally within 10 working days). - 29.
 Whistleblowers are encouraged to identify themselves when raising concerns as this improves the likelihood of a satisfactory investigation and outcomes and we wish to promote openness without fear of reprisal. - 30.
 Concerns raised anonymously will be considered at the College's discretion and in exercising this discretion, the College will take account of such matters as: - the seriousness of the concern(s) raised; - the credibility of the concern(s); and - how likely it is that the concern can be confirmed from attributable sources. - 31.
-For further guidance in relation to this policy and procedure, or concerning the use of the disclosure procedure generally, employees may wish to speak to the Executive Director of Human Resources and Central Services or to the Clerk to the Corporation in confidence and as appropriate in the circumstances.
+For further guidance in relation to this policy and procedure, or concerning the use of the disclosure procedure generally, employees may wish to speak to the Executive Director of Human Resources and Central Services or to the Director of Governance in confidence and as appropriate in the circumstances.